elastic/elastic-package/docs/howto/system_testing.md

 The `data_stream.vars` field corresponds to data stream-level variables for the current data stream (`apache/access` in the above example).
 In the above example we override the `paths` variable.
 All other variables are populated with their default values, as specified in the `apache/access` data stream's `manifest.yml` file.

 Notice the use of the `{{SERVICE_LOGS_DIR}}` placeholder.
 This corresponds to the `${SERVICE_LOGS_DIR}` variable we saw in the `docker-compose.yml` file earlier.
 In the above example, the net effect is as if the `/usr/local/apache2/logs/access.log*` files located inside the Apache integration service container become available at the same path from Elastic Agent's perspective.

+When a data stream's manifest declares multiple streams with different inputs you can use the `input` option to select the stream to test.
+The first stream whose input type matches the `input` value will be tested.
+By default, the first stream declared in the manifest will be tested.

 #### Placeholders